-

-This tea represents the pinnacle of craftsmanship and the generosity of nature, embodied in Shu Pu'er (熟普洱, Shú pǔ'ěr).
-We are talking about Gushu Shu Pu'er from Mengsong (勐宋茶山, Měngsòng Cháshān) 2022 - loose Shu Pu'er, the raw material for which was collected from ancient tea trees over 500 years old in the famous Mengsong region of Menghai County.
-The fermentation method - in baskets - also deserves special attention.
+This tea represents the pinnacle of craftsmanship and the bounty of nature, embodied in Shu Pu'er (熟普洱, Shú pǔ'ěr).
+This is the 2022 Gushu Shu Pu'er from Mengsong (勐宋茶山, Měngsòng Cháshān) – loose leaf Shu Pu'er, harvested from ancient tea trees over 500 years old in the renowned Mengsong region of Menghai County.
+The fermentation method – in baskets – is also noteworthy.

 Origin: Mensun (勐宋, Měng sòng ) – land of ancient trees

 Mengsong is a mountainous region in Menghai County, Xishuangbanna Dai Autonomous Prefecture, Yunnan Province.
-It is famous for its old tea gardens and trees, which produce tea with a strong character and rich flavor.
-This tea is made from Dà Yè Zhǒng (大叶种), a Yunnan large-leaf variety of Camellia sinensis var. assamica .
+It is renowned for its ancient tea gardens and trees, which produce tea with a strong character and rich flavor.
+This tea is made from the Da Ye Zhong (大叶种, Dà Yè Zhǒng) variety, a Yunnanese large-leaf variety of Camellia sinensis var. assamica .

-The key aspect of this tea is the use of Gushu (古树, Gǔ shù) raw materials, with the trees being over 500 years old.
-This places it in the category of teas from extremely rare, ancient trees.
-Such raw materials are valued for:
+The key aspect of this tea is its use of Gushu (古树, Gǔ shù) tea trees, some of which are over 500 years old.
+This places it in the category of teas from exceptionally rare, ancient trees.
+This tea is prized for:

-- Depth and Complexity: Older trees with deep root systems produce more complex and mineral flavours.
+- Depth and Complexity: Older trees with extensive root systems produce more complex and mineral flavours.

 - Smoothness and texture: Teas often have a smoother, denser, and more oily texture.

-- Potential: Huge potential for long-term storage and development.
+- Potential: Enormous potential for long-term storage and development.

 - Energy (Cha Qi): Noticeable, often balanced effects.